Dominic Fike: 2023–present: Sunburn

 On January 31, 2025, Fike was featured on "Love Hangover" with Blackpink member Jennie, the second single from her album Ruby.
 The song peaked at number 96 on the Billboard Hot 100, becoming his fourth entry on the chart.

 In February 2025, Fike was confirmed to reprise his role portraying Elliot in the third season of Euphoria.
+However, the scenes he filmed for the season were removed from the final cut of the show, without a given reason.